markxue6/UCSD-CSE230-Project/README.md

   b a a a b x x<br>
   0 1 2 3 4 5 6

-When there is a four consecutive chess in the row or column or diagnal from the same user, the user win the game.
-Below is an board showing user a winning the game:
+When there is a four consecutive chess in the row or column or diagonal from the same user, the user wins the game.
+Below is a board showing user winning the game:

 > x x x x x x x<br>
   x x x b a x x<br>